Hurghada Excursions to Aswan

 King Ramses II ordered the construction of these temples in 1244 BC.
 The great temple is dedicated to King Ramses II.
 4 vast statues of the king in the temple, and at its feet, there are small statues representing the king’s sons, his wife, and his mother.
 The temple witnesses two critical events that are repeated every year and attract the attention of thousands of tourists to watch it, which are the sun perpendicular to the face of the statue of the king in the Holy of Holies on the king’s birthday and the day of his coronation on the throne.

-The small temple is dedicated to Queen Nefertari, the wife of King Ramses, and the worship of the goddess Hathor, and its design is like the creation of a large temple.
+Ancient Egyptians dedicated the small temple to Queen Nefertari, King Ramses’s wife, and the goddess Hathor’s worship.
+Its design is like the creation of a large temple.
 These temples are a picture of the ancient Egyptians’ greatness, design capabilities, and knowledge of engineering and its origins, which is still a mystery that baffles scholars now.

 Things to Do in Aswan

-Hurghada excursions to Aswan are your gate to discover the Charm of Aswan.
+Hurghada excursions to Aswan are your gateway to discovering the city’s charm.
 You’ll be surprised to see how many monuments and sites this small city has to offer.
-Consider sailing to the temple of Philae, visiting the Agha Khan Mausoleum and taking an excursion to St. Simeon Monastery.
+Consider sailing to the temple of Philae, visiting the Agha Khan Mausoleum, and taking an excursion to St. Simeon Monastery.
 Visit the High Dam.

 Egypt’s sunniest southern city, Aswan, is the perfect destination to stroll and relax in a magical cultural setting: wander down the broad walkway, locally known as the corniche, to watch feluccas slowly sailing the Nile, then stop at one of the floating restaurants to enjoy Nubian music and freshly caught fish.
 Aswan offers a splendid view of the Nile and is a great starting point for a Nile cruise.

-Aswan also offers a rich cultural experience; you will get to know Nubian culture and shop for spices, henna tattoos, souvenirs and African handmade goods at the Aswan souk.
-The word Aswan derives, in fact, from the Ancient Egyptian word Soun meaning souk or trade.
+Aswan also offers a rich cultural experience.
+You will get to know Nubian culture and shop for spices, henna tattoos, souvenirs, and African handmade goods at the Aswan souk.
+The word Aswan is derived, in fact, from the ancient Egyptian word Soun, meaning souk or trade.
 Thanks to the city’s strategic position, it has earned its name on the trade route linking the North of Egypt to its South.

-Since Ancient times, Aswan has also been known for its environmental therapy: burying the aching parts of your body in Aswan sand gives beneficial results.
+Since ancient times, Aswan has also been known for its environmental therapy: burying the aching parts of your body in Aswan sand has beneficial results.
 It can help relieve you from stubborn ailments such as rheumatism, arthritis, joint oedema and skin inflammation.
 The town’s climate also has excellent relaxing and rejuvenating properties.
-The best times to visit Aswan are May and September, summers are scorching, and winter temperatures have been known to reach 27 during the day, with cold nights.
+The best times to visit Aswan are May and September.
+Summers are scorching, and winter temperatures have reached 27 degrees during the day, with cold nights.